PostHog/posthog.com/contents/tutorials/bootstrap-feature-flags-react.md

 ### Create and setup a feature flag

 While we focus on PostHog, we can set up a feature flag to bootstrap later.
-This also gives us a chance to show why bootstrapping is valuable.

 In the feature flag tab, create a new flag, set a key (I chose `test-flag`), set the rollout to 100% of users, and save it.
 Once done, you can check for your flag in the `loaded()` method on initialization like this: